biketempe/DataAnalysis/raw_count_data/README.md

 Count data is for hours of 7am-9am in the morning and 4pm-6pm in the evening.

+Files in here are at one of two stages of processing:

+### Stage 1, "cliff out"

-"cliff out" refers to the data having been converted form the form we get it back from Amazon Mechanical Turk (and that our own fake-turk continues to use as volunteers check and correct the data) to the format that we use internally (specifically, that Cliff Anderson's xlsx spreadsheet wants).
+Refers to the data having been converted form the form we get it back from Amazon Mechanical Turk (and that our own fake-turk continues to use as volunteers check and correct the data) to the format that we use internally (specifically, that Cliff Anderson's xlsx spreadsheet wants).